alistairjevans/mongodb-locks/README.md

-# mongodb-locks
+# mongodb-locks - Distributed Locking Example in MongoDB

-Distributed Locking Example in MongoDB
+This repo is a sample that shows how to establish a shared resource lock using MongoDB.